oopsmonk/documentation/getting-started/1.1/accounts/addresses.md

 You can prove that you own an address by doing the following:

-- Using the private key to sign a bundle hash
+- Using the private key to sign a transaction
-- Adding the resulting signature fragments to the `signatureMessageFragment` fields of transactions in the bundle
+- Adding the resulting signature fragments to the `signatureMessageFragment` fields of transactions

 :::info:
 It's safe to share addresses with anyone because only the seed owner knows the private key to prove ownership of them.
 :::

+## Address type

+In the past, IOTA used two address types but, within and beyond Chrysalis, it supports one: Ed25519, and thus reusable addresses.

+Ed25519 is a modern EdDSA signature scheme using [SHA-512](https://en.wikipedia.org/wiki/SHA-512) and [Curve25519](https://en.wikipedia.org/wiki/Curve25519).
+It addresses the disadvantage of statefulness, size, and speed found in previous schemes.
+And at its core, Ed25519 support allows for smaller transaction sizes and to safely spend funds which were sent to an already used deposit address.

-## Address format
+## Address formats

 An address is a unique string of 81 [trytes](../the-tangle/ternary.md) (or 90 trytes with a [checksum](../accounts/checksums.md)).